josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🦁_Armoury_Quick_Tour/🪖_applied_demolition_science_and_the_gcse_problem.md

 > - [🛩️ The April Fools Department of Defence](./🛩️_the_april_fools_department_of_defence.md) - *the ones who can drop explosions*
 > - [⚓️ The Service That Went to Sea and Never Came Back](./⚓️_the_service_that_went_to_sea_and_never_came_back.md) - *the ones with really big guns*

-*Note: Do not share own arms; insist these are necessary when one can actually be fired at in person, without metal cages as defence.*
+*Note: Do not share own arms; insist these are necessary when one can actually be fired at in person, without metal cages as defence.
+Try not to roll eyes too obviously when they insist that either is actually important, and that their existance as seperate entities is a longstanding personal favour from the people in this family who actually get the job done, without disturbing primordial squid creatures, or spending the masking tape money on shiny forks.*
+*"Try not to call anyone 'cunt'."*

 *Survivor authorship is sovereign.
 Containment is never neutral.*